A full spectral-timing model to map the accretion flow in black hole binaries: the low/hard state of MAXI J1820+070: Modelling the variability

 We include an additional reverberating component, assuming part of the disc component, $f_{\mathrm{rep}}S_{\mathrm{d}}(E)\,(0 \leq f_{\mathrm{rep}}<1)$, stems from thermalisation of the illuminating flux, not from direct disc emission.
 Thus, the reflected spectrum employed in our model is $S_{\mathrm{sr}}(E)+S_{\mathrm{hr}}(E)+f_{\mathrm{rep}}S_{\mathrm{d}}(E)$.
 Including the reflected component modifies the formulation of the model, which is summarised in Appendix~\ref{sec:app_b}.
 We model how the disc responds to the illumination using a top-hat impulse response function

 where $t_0$ and $\Delta t_0$ represent the delay and duration, respectively.
 The impulse response is different only in amplitude between different energy bands.
-The factor $C(E)$ for infinitesimal energy bands (and more practically, $C(E_{\mathrm{min}}, E_{\mathrm{max}})$ for wide energy bands) is determined analytically from the conservation of the flux (see Appendix \ref{sec:app_c}).
+The factor $C(E)$ for infinitesimal energy bands (and more practically, $C(E_{\mathrm{min}}, E_{\mathrm{max}})$ for wide energy bands) is determined analytically from the conservation of the flux (see Appendix~\ref{sec:app_c}).
 A larger fraction of reprocessing means less intrinsic disc emission, which increases the inferred inner disc radius $r_{\mathrm{ds}}$ (see Table \ref{tab:model_par}).

-There are four main free parameters which affect the power spectra and lag-frequency spectra, namely the light travel time to the reprocessor, $t_{0}$, the fraction of reprocessed disc flux, $f_{\mathrm{rep}}$, and the radial dependence of the propagation speed in the hot flow, set by $B_{\mathrm{f}}$ and $m_{\mathrm{f}}$.
+There are four main free parameters which affect the power spectra and lag-frequency spectra, namely the average reverberation time lag, $t_{0}$, the fraction of reprocessed disc flux, $f_{\mathrm{rep}}$, and the radial dependence of the propagation speed in the hot flow, set by $B_{\mathrm{f}}$ and $m_{\mathrm{f}}$.
 The combination of these four parameters which best encompasses all of the data is shown in Fig.~\ref{fig:psd_lagf_comp_discontinuous_fvisc}.
-Appendix \ref{sec:app_d} shows how the model changes with each parameter.
+How the model changes with each parameter is shown in Appendix~\ref{sec:app_d}.

 This best overall model reproduces both the power spectra as a function of energy and the lag-frequency spectrum fairly well.
 The reprocessed emission not only produces more variability at high frequencies in the low energy band as required, but also forms the soft lag at high frequencies.
 The fraction of the reprocessed emission is set to $f_{\mathrm{rep}}=0.4$, which yields $r_{\mathrm{sh}}=17.8$ and $r_{\mathrm{ds}}=32.1$ for $r_{\mathrm{in}}=6$ and $r_{\mathrm{out}}=45$.
 The impulse response is set by $t_{0}=4.3\,\si{ms}$, $\Delta t_{0}=5.0\,\si{ms}$, where the reprocessing starts at $t_{0}-\Delta t_{0}/2 = 1.8\,\si{ms}$ corresponding to the light crossing of $45 R_{\mathrm{g}}$ for $M=8M_{\odot}$.
-We also show the effect of changing $t_{0}$ on the lag-frequency spectra in Fig.~\ref{fig:psd_lagf_comp_discontinuous_fvisc}, with $3.0\,\si{ms}$ (magenta) and $t_{0}=6.0\,\si{ms}$ (orange).
-Plainly the observed switch between propagation and reverberation at $\sim 3$~Hz actually favours longer lag times rather than shorter ones.
+We also show the effect of changing $t_{0}$ on the lag-frequency spectra in Fig.~\ref{fig:psd_lagf_comp_discontinuous_fvisc}, with $t_{0}=2.8\,\si{ms}$ (magenta) and $6.1\,\si{ms}$ (orange).
+Plainly the observed switch between propagation and reverberation at $\sim 3$~Hz actually favours longer time lags rather than shorter ones, but these exacerbate the discrepancy below 3~Hz.
 All other parameter values are the same as in Fig.~\ref{fig:psd_comp_discontinuous_fvisc}.